 Each entry must be sponsored by an adult (teacher, parent, guardian, extra-curricular adviser, etc.).
 Projects can be submitted on behalf of a classroom, class project, or individual student.
 All communication will be sent to the sponsoring adult responsible for the entry.

 For every classroom project, please submit only the “best” one to iVIE for consideration.
-In other words, if your students are creating similar projects on photosynthesis, please submit only one project to iVIE 2017.
+In other words, if your students are creating similar projects on photosynthesis, please submit only one project to iVIE 2019.